caizeyuan/caizeyuan.github.io/index.md

 ## About Me
 I am a graduate student in School of Industrial and Systems Engineering at Georgia Tech.
 Before I joined Georgia Tech, I received my bachelor degree in School of Mathematics and Statistics from LZU.

-My current research interests include statistics and machine learning.
+My current research interests include statistics and machine learning, my advisor is Brani Vidakovic.
 </br>
 </br>
 </br>